mikhailfarberov/teleparser/README.md

 **Limitations**
 The parser sees the last 1000 posts only.
-That means it saves a maximum of 1000 posts for each page during the first run.
+That means it saves a maximum of 1000 posts for each page during the first run. nstead of scanning your feed (see [UI section](#ui) for instructions).

-### Instagram pages parser
-Unlike Telegram parser Instagram allows you to use several accounts.
-It gets configured accounts from the UI backend and then simply iterate over them.
-For the Instagram parser, it's necessary to specify accounts to parse because it scans each account instead of scanning your feed (see [UI section](#ui) for instructions).

 **Features**
 Video and photo media downloads are supported.

 **Limitations**
 * The parser sees the last 1000 posts only.
 That means it saves a maximum of 1000 posts for each page during the first run.
 * The parser uses 3rd party library to call Instagram API.
 This library is not presented in the repo due to a DMCA notice.
 But you may content the author for further consultations.

 ## Credits

 Special thanks to:
 1. LonamiWebs for [Telethon project](https://github.com/LonamiWebs/Telethon)
-2. mgp25 for integration with [Instagram private API](https://github.com/mgp25/Instagram-API)
 3. creativetimofficial for [beatiful react dashboard template](https://github.com/creativetimofficial/now-ui-dashboard-react)

 ## License